hwting1/Data-Engineering-Zoomcamp-Project/README.md

 ### Year-over-Year Growth
 Comparing 2024 to 2025 in full reveals which months, membership segments, and bike types drove aggregate growth.
 Was growth evenly distributed across the year, or concentrated in specific months?
 Did annual members and casual riders move in opposite directions?
 How rapidly is electric bike adoption displacing classic bikes?
 Isolating these year-over-year dynamics separates genuine demand growth from seasonal noise.

-The pipeline runs on the **15th of every month**, processing the prior month's data so the analysis always reflects the most recent complete month.

 ---

 ## Dashboard Insights